Label The Anatomy Of A Testis In The Figure

 Efferent ducts are small tubules that connect the rete testis to the epididymis.
 These ducts are lined with ciliated and non-ciliated columnar cells.
 The ciliated cells help propel sperm towards the epididymis, while the non-ciliated cells absorb fluid, further concentrating the sperm.
 The efferent ducts play a crucial role in the final stages of sperm maturation.

-The efferent ducts also contain smooth muscle cells that contract rhythmically to facilitate sperm transport.
+The efferent ducts also contain smooth muscle cells that contract rhythmically to enable sperm transport.
 The number of efferent ducts varies but is typically around 15-20.
 Proper function of the efferent ducts is essential for ensuring that sperm are efficiently transported to the epididymis for further maturation and storage.

 Epididymis